How can I gain teacher registration and accreditation?

 Working across states/territories

 Once you’ve become qualified, you will begin as a provisionally registered teacher before you can become a registered teacher.
 If you’ve taken a break from teaching for five years or more, you’ll need to register as a provisionally registered teacher.
+All overseas teachers must also register as a provisional teacher.

-- Know students and how they learn.
+- Know learners and how they learn.

 - Know the content and how to teach it.